 The Communication Studies program leads to a Bachelor of Arts degree in Communication Studies is focused on human communication in spoken, written, and audio-visual forms, and the exploration of why people communicate as they do in various contexts.
 This field of study encompasses interpersonal, group, and organizational communication; multicultural communication; journalism; broadcasting; media studies; persuasion; advocacy and debate; and effective speaking.

-The program includes course work in each of these areas along with opportunities for application of skills in journalism, multi-platform media production, and related internships.
+The program includes course work in each of these areas along with opportunities for application of skills in journalism, multi-platform media production, independent academic research and related internships.
 Our objective is to provide a flexible degree option for students who seek a range of graduate study and career opportunities.

 Our goal is for all graduates in the Communication Studies program to: